-Butchering a rabbit is indeed harder than cutting up a chicken.
-In fact, that reason — along with a slightly higher feed-to-meat ratio, is why America became a nation of chicken-eaters and not rabbit-eaters.
-The question was actually in doubt a century ago.
+Butchering a rabbit is a bit harder than cutting up a chicken.
+In fact, that reason — along with a higher feed-to-meat ratio, is why America became a nation of chicken-eaters and not rabbit-eaters, a question actually in doubt a century ago.

 Why butcher your own rabbits?
 They’re cheaper, sometimes a full $1.50 a pound less than a pre-portioned bunny.
 Also, if you are raising your own or are a hunter, this is good information to know.